-When yarrow was first introduced, it was typically available in drab whites and creams.
-Today you can find the perennial in a wide array of colors, including the pastel spectrum.
-Soft pinks, yellows, reds, and apricots are held against a backdrop of silver-green foliage.
-The leaves themselves are finely dissected and form tight mats of foliage.
+Originally, yarrow flowers only came in drab whites and creams.
+Today you can find them in an array of colors, such as soft pinks, bright yellows, rich reds, and warm apricot.
+All these shades are shown off well against the plant's silver-green foliage.
+The leaves themselves are finely dissected and form tight mats that slowly spread.
 The blooms of yarrow also make long-lasting cut flowers that can be easily dried.

 Yarrow Care Must-Knows

-Yarrow loves the sun.
-While it tolerates some shade, it increases the likelihood of several other problems.
-The biggest issue yarrow runs into in shade is flopping or snapping stems.
-Too much shade can also lead to foliar disease and rot.
-Powdery mildew is fairly common in old varieties of yarrow; luckily it is mostly a cosmetic problem, and plants will rarely die from it.
+While it tolerates some shade, yarrow will do best in full sun.
+In any less light than that, it will be more prone to flopping stems.
+Too much shade can also lead to disease problems.
+Powdery mildew is fairly common in older varieties of yarrow; luckily it is mostly a cosmetic problem, and plants will rarely die from it.

-Yarrow plants spread quite aggressively by underground rhizomes.
-These rhizomes can grow densely and create heavy mats of foliage and roots, which is great for weed suppression, but it can also choke out other plants you're trying to grow in your garden.
-Yarrow also escape their planting area and spread to unwanted zones of your garden into the lawn.
-If you are hesitant about planting them because of this, look for varieties that are less aggressive, and be vigilant when controlling any outward growth.
+Some yarrows spread quite aggressively by underground rhizomes.
+These rhizomes can grow densely and create heavy mats of foliage and roots, which is helpful for weed suppression, but it can also choke out other plants you're trying to grow in your garden.
+If you are hesitant about planting them because of this, look for varieties that are less aggressive, and place them where their spread can be more easily contained.

-Since most of the groundbreaking innovations happened years ago, the current breeding research is focused on improving the flaws of yarrow.
+Current breeding work has been focused on improving the flaws of yarrow.
 The biggest change has been creating dwarf varieties of plants that won't flop or break in the wind.
 Color options are getting richer as well, as many varieties are branching out from the pastel palette.
 New yarrow types also boast longer bloom times and blooms that repeat all season; be sure to cut back spent flowers to help them in the long run.